Picking the Perfect Catheter Alternative

 For everyone: What else should I consider?

 Underpads (commonly called Chux) are available to minimize the impact of incontinence on day-to-day living.
 These cost-effective pads protect mattresses, furniture or wheelchairs from wetness and accompanying odors.
 If an accident occurs, they are easy to dispose, keeping your home sanitary.

 - Ready to roll: Stylish, yet absorbent, wheelchair pads are also available.
-These are custom-designed to address the unique needs of wheelchair users including non-slip backing and an anti-fungal finish.
+These are custom-designed to address the unique needs of wheelchair users including a non-slip backing and an anti-fungal finish.
 The Salk CareFor Deluxe Designer Print Reusable Wheelchair Pad is a popular choice among Vitality Medical customers.

-Whether treating temporary incontinence after childbirth, actively managing a long-term illness or recovering from injury, Vitality Medical has catheter alternatives to suit your lifestyle and budget.
+Whether treating temporary incontinence after childbirth, actively managing a long-term illness, or recovering from injury, Vitality Medical has catheter alternatives to suit your lifestyle and budget.